Landlords Beware – Key Issues for Investorschandra

 Checklists and Templates

-To make the compilation & reporting task for 2016 tax returns easier, clients of Property Tax Specialists receive checklists and templates to facilitate the process … saving them time and money … the ‘write’ way is having clear documentation.
+To make the compilation & reporting task for 2016 tax returns easier, clients of Property Tax Specialist receive checklists and templates to facilitate the process … saving them time and money … the ‘write’ way is having clear documentation.
 ATO way means time/money wastage with audit investigation.

 Two heads are better than 1?
 Discuss your plans?
 Call to chat …